Game of Thrones Filming Locations

 Located in North East County Antrim, Murlough Bay is an awe-inspiring location.
 Murlough is best known for its outstanding beauty, remoteness and views across the sea to Rathlin Island and the Mull of Kintyre.

 Murlough Bay becomes the Iron Islands in Season 3.
-This is the spot where Theon Greyjoy rides on the horse with his sister Yara.
+This is the spot where Theon Greyjoy shares an uncomfortable (for the viewer) horse ride with his sister, Yara.
 It’s also the spot where Davos Seaworth is shipwrecked after the battle of Blackwater Bay.

 Ballintoy Harbour, Co.
 Antrim